Spanish Empire: First settlements in the Americas

-Following the settlement of Hispaniola, Europeans began searching elsewhere to begin new settlements, since there was little apparent wealth and the numbers of indigenous were declining.
+Following the settlement of Hispaniola, Europeans began searching elsewhere to begin new settlements, since there was little apparent wealth and the numbers of indigenous were declining due to the Taíno genocide.
 Those from the less prosperous Hispaniola were eager to search for new success in a new settlement.
 From there Juan Ponce de León conquered Puerto Rico (1508) and Diego Velázquez took Cuba.
+The Spanish enslaved and deported the entire Lucayan population of the Bahamas by around 1520, leading to their complete extinction.